 Yes, Class 4 water does require swimming ability.
 A personal flotation device which we provide will keep you buoyant if you happen to swim from the raft.
 There are someimes calm “recovery pools” to keep you from floating down river.
 Participants must be able to swim back to the raft or shore before the next rapid.

 You need to bring shorts, swim suit, t-shirt, foot protection (old tennis shoes, booties or sport sandals), and a dry set of clothes for your ride home.Everything that you wear will get wet so plan accordingly.
 Please do not bring valuable items (i.e. expensive clothes or shoes, jewelry, non-waterproof cameras or other items) on the raft.
 Under a wetsuit you will wear swimwear or insulated synthetic winter underwear (No COTTON) on cold spring days.
 On cold days wear wool socks and tennis shoes or booties for extra warmth.

-For camping trips bring all the camping equipment you need (even the kitchen sink if required) since River Park Resort campground has drive-in camping.
+For camping trips bring all the camping equipment you need since River Park Resort campground has drive-in camping.
 We have lists of equipment recommended for all trips on our "what to bring" page.
 Do not bring pets to any of our trips.

 - What if I am a vegetarian?

 There are several non meat items you can eat for lunch.
 We provide fresh salads, fruit and breads on our deli-style lunch.

 - How often do trips on the North Fork American River run?